strangerstudios/pmpro-user-pages/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-user-pages/issues

 == Changelog ==
+= .6 =
+* BUG FIX/ENHANCEMENT: Now adding user page on pmpro_after_change_membership_level function call instead of pmpro_after_checkout.
+If you add a member manually, they will have a User Page generated.
+* BUG FIX: Fixed warning when hiding user pages from searches.

 = .5.3 =
 * ENHANCEMENT: Now redirecting the PMPROUP_PARENT_PAGE_ID to the user page if available, else redirect to the homepage.